axem-solutions/dem/CONTRIBUTING.md

     pytest --cov-report=html --cov=dem tests/

-If you' like the coverate results right in your terminal:
+If you'd like the coverage results right in your terminal:

     pytest --cov-report term-missing --cov=dem tests/